Accelerating Cardiovascular Research in Wales

 How to Apply

-Submit a signed application to the NCRN Operations Team at [email protected].
-Please read the funding guidance carefully and feel free to reach out to our Operations Team at [email protected] if you have any questions.
-The deadline for submissions is Thursday 12th February 2026 at 5pm.
+Submit a signed application to the NCRN Operations Team at admin@ncrn.uk.
+The deadline for the next round is 19th May 2026.
+Please read the funding guidance carefully and feel free to reach out to our Operations Team at admin@ncrn.uk if you have any questions.